aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-slide/access-slide-in-presentation/_index.md

 // Instantiates a Presentation object that represents a presentation file using (Presentation pres = new Presentation("ChangePosition.pptx")) {
-    // Get the slide whose position is to be changed ISlide sld = pres.Slides[0];
+    // Gets the slide whose position will be changed ISlide sld = pres.Slides[0];

-    // Set the new position for the slide sld.SlideNumber = 2;
+    // Sets the new position for the slide sld.SlideNumber = 2;

     // Saves the modified presentation